XOR-LIFE/node-production/README.md

 We simply created a new location at `nginx_status` and you can change it to what you want, the `stub_status on;` is what resposible to turn on nginx stats.

-4. Check for configurations and reload
+4. Check configurations and reload
 ```
 sudo nginx -t && sudo nginx -s reload
 ```